systemd/systemd/docs/USER_RECORD.md

 LUKS volume that is mounted as home directory, and `cifs` a home directory mounted from a Windows File Share.
 The five latter types are primarily used by `systemd-homed` when managing home directories, but may be used if other managers are used too.
-If this is not set `classic` is the implied default.
+If this is not set, `classic` is the implied default.

 `diskSize` → An unsigned 64bit integer, indicating the intended home directory disk space in bytes to assign to the user.
-Depending on the selected storage type this might be implement differently: for `luks` this is the intended size of the file system and LUKS volume, while for the others this likely translates to classic file system quota settings.
+Depending on the selected storage type this might be implemented differently: for `luks` this is the intended size of the file system and LUKS volume, while for the others this likely translates to classic file system quota settings.